 - This tip should go without saying, but I've seen many red ears already this year, please wear a hat.
 It doesn't have to be anything special, just make sure it covers your ears.

 - If it's bright enough and you don't have any goggles, wear a pair of sunglasses.
 Not only will they help you see, but they'll shield your eyes from the bitter winds.

 - Cover the majority of your face with a scarf or a bandana.
 If you're really desperate, use a pair of pants to wrap around your neck.
 You may look silly, but this is better than going back to work or school the next day with chapped, red cheeks.

 - Turtlenecks aren't exactly in style, but if you have one hiding in the back of your closet, this would be a great way to repurpose it.

-- Your running gear is a great layer.
-Anything of a sweat wicking material will be great as your first layer.
+- Your running gear will make a great layer.
+Anything of a sweat-wicking material will be great as your first layer.

 - Avoid cotton when possible.
 Once it gets wet, you will never get dry.

 - Layer up under a rain coat or wind breaker.
 Don't wear your peacoat skiing and try not to have your hoodie as your top layer.
 Either way, you'll be soaked through by the time you're done.

 - Even if you don't have ski gloves, never opt for bare hands.
 Wear knit gloves, mittens or socks on your hands before you go without anything.